 If you’re one of the 22 million Americans who suffer from sleep apnea, these are the kinds of questions that can (literally) keep you up at night, but there’s some good news right off the bat; CPAP equipment is classified as “durable medical equipment.”
 Skipping over the boring insurance terminology, what that means for you is most insurance providers (including Medicaid and Medicare) will not only cover your CPAP machine but also the mask, filters, tubing, and headgear.

-But your insurance coverage is subject to deductibles and copay, so buying your CPAP supplies from an online retailer like Amazon is the way to go, right?
+But your insurance coverage is subject to deductibles and copays, so buying your CPAP supplies from an online retailer like Amazon is the way to go, right?
 Hang on!
-You could be stepping over dollars to save yourself pennies!
+You could still be spending dollars to save yourself pennies!
 Read on to find out whether insurance or cash-pay will save you more money in the long run.

 Does Medicare Cover CPAP?